Qualitative analysis of stationary Keller-Segel chemotaxis models with logistic growth: Existence of nonconstant positive solutions

-Now we carry the global bifurcation analysis on the local bifurcation branches established in Theorem 2.1.
-In particular, we study only the first bifurcation curve $\Gamma_1(s)$ and shall show that all solutions on the continuum of this branch must be strictly positive on $[0,L]$ and monotone on $(0,L)$.
-In the rest of this paper, we drop the subindex 1 and denote $\Gamma(s)$ as $\Gamma_1(s)$ without confusing our readers.
+Now we carry the global bifurcation analysis on the local bifurcation curve $\Gamma_k(s)$ established in Theorem \ref{theorem21}.
+In particular, we shall show that all solutions on the continuum of each branch must be strictly positive on $[0,L]$.
+In the rest of this section, we shall drop the subindex $k$ and denote $\Gamma(s)$ as $\Gamma_k(s)$ without confusing our reader.